hxf1228/homepage/content/authors/huangxf/_index.md

 ## Reviewers
 - Reliability Engineering & System Safety
+- Advances in Manufacturing
+- Journal of Big Data
 - Structural and Multidisciplinary Optimization
 - Journal of Manufacturing Processes
-- Journal of Big Data
 - ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems Part B: Mechanical Engineering
+- ASME Journal of Verification, Validation and Uncertainty Quantification
 - International Conference on Optoelectronic Information and Computer Engineering (OICE), 2023